-What are Lemon Meringue Cupcakes?
+What Are Lemon Meringue Cupcakes?

-Fun Fact: lemon meringue pie was the very first dessert I made as a kid.
-My 9 y/o-self just knew I was doing the damn thing!
-I don’t think I believed that recipes were hard and fast rules, so I improvised most of it.
-As a result, my final pie was a runny, eggy mess with white goo that shames me to think about.
-It was a complete disaster.
+The first dessert I ever baked was a lemon meringue pie.
+At 9 years old, I didn’t think recipes were hard and fast rules, so I often improvised.
+As a result, my final pie was a runny, eggy mess with white goo that shames me even to think about it now.

 The topping is a simple Swiss Meringue made from egg whites, sugar, and a pinch of cream of tartar.